paradigmn/ultrastar_pitch/README.md

 `sudo apt-get install python3 python3-pip ffmpeg`
 `pip install ultrastar-pitch`

-Any instance of tensorflow < 2.0 should be removed before installing the software.

 ## developer information
 ### build instructions (windows only)
 The software can be compiled into a single standalone binary.
 To achieve this, an additional package needs to be installed.